Youtube Marketing Awesomeness from Epic Meal Time

 What’s that?
-You don’t see why this is important?
+Don’t you see why this is important?
 If you understand anything at all about how people react to the ways things are presented to them you will.
 Why is the bird noise important?

-It got to the point where the censorship sound was as big a catchphrase for them as ‘Respect my Authoritay!’
+It got to the point where the censorship sound was as big a catchphrase for them as ‘Respect my Authoritah!’

 On Epic Meal Time the bird crowing is all part of the humor, and a bit of a catchphrase in itself as well.
 As a long time fan of the show, I almost cheer every time I hear the bird!
 It’s an auditory cue that it’s time for an Epic Meal, and I respond to it.
 This episode didn’t use it, but they also have a signature sound for drinking shots of alcohol.
 Again, auditory cues are important for connecting with an audience.
 Don’t believe that auditory cues are important?
 Ask Pavlov and his dogs…

 The Epic Music they use has been consistent throughout the years.
 There’s the same haunting!
-Powerful choir music, with Harley’s voice in the background saying ‘All this MEAT’ on almost every episode in the last 4 years.
+Powerful choir music, with Harley’s voice in the background saying ‘All this MEAT’ in almost every episode in the last 4 years.
 Does your favorite TV show have a theme song?
-Of course it does.
+Of course, it does.
 So do successful YouTube marketers!

 The bird noise, the drinking shots sound effects, and the Epic music are all important aspects of EMT’s auditory signatures.
 YouTube is video AND audio.
-Don’t neglect developing some signature sounds and never go anywhere without your theme song!
+Don’t neglect to develop some signature sounds and never go anywhere without your theme song!